JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 published: false
 title: Southernwood Retail Park
 ---

+Viability

+Viability has become notorious as a means used by developers to avoid meeting their affordable housing obligations (Shelter).
+Developers produce viability assessments that show that the requirements laid down by local authorities, cannot be met without rendering the scheme financilly unviable and thus undeliverable.

+chemeSeveral high profile case have managed to drag it someway into the

+While the local p

 Viability has become a thing in planning since several [high profile](olly wainwright article) cases of developers using viability assessments to avoid affordable housing led to [campaigning](/viability-assessments) and [changes in policy].

 One of the things that Developers hate most about the new policy requirements is something called a 'late stage review mechanism'.